 Stamback in Time

-The Action for Stammering Children Youth Panel are working in partnership with the London Metropolitan Archives (LMA) on a project called ‘Stamback in Time,’ funded by the Heritage Lottery Fund (HLF).
+The Action for Stammering Children Youth Panel have been working in partnership with the London Metropolitan Archives (LMA) on a project called ‘Stamback in Time,’ funded by the Heritage Lottery Fund (HLF).
 We are excited to announce that the website has now launched.

-Stamback in Time is a two year project that will bring the history of stammering to life – the great figures of the past and present who stammered, the way in which society viewed stammering – to challenge societal misconceptions, today, and provide a fun, educational resource for children and young people.
+Stamback in Time has been a two year project that brings the history of stammering to life – the great figures of the past and present who stammered, the way in which society viewed stammering – to challenge societal misconceptions, today, and provide a fun, educational resource for children and young people.